A Letter from Gaia

-You are going through a difficult time.
-Some of you realize that this sort of thing has happened before.
-The homely routine, the well-worn path, the familiar sunsets your grandparents saw — and suddenly, seemingly all in a day, everything changes, you get scared, you hold on to what you thought was your own, you snarl at anyone who comes in range.
+My Children, You are going through a difficult time.
+The homely routine, the well-worn path, the sunsets your grandparents saw… suddenly, everything changes and you get scared.
 I’ve seen these moods come and go.
-I’ve seen the pitiful suffering and destruction they bring, and I care about every single one of you, from paramecium to president.
+I’ve seen the suffering they bring.
+I care about every single one of you, from paramecium to president.

-If I seem to care more about the presidents, it’s only because, for a moment in time, they are given power to build great things, or destroy them.
-But your greatest achievements are small to me.
-The Great Wall of China, can be seen from outer space?
-Can it be seen from four light-years away?
-From a million?
-I am the tiniest speck of the great universe, yet I am vast; you can’t wrap your mind around me.
-There’s no problem there, I promise you.
-Nothing is so tiny that it doesn’t contain multitudes.
+If I seem to care more about the presidents, it’s only because, for a moment in time, they are given power.
+But their achievements are small to me.
+The Great Wall can be seen from outer space?
+Can it be seen from a light-year away?
+I am the tiniest speck of the great universe, yet I am vast.

 Enjoy my land, my water and air; there is plenty left, if only you will stop trying to buy and sell it.
 Clinging to patches of ground, trying to force people to pay you for the chance to stand on them, can bring you nothing but grief.